 After all, The NYC Marathon went on soon after the September Eleventh Terrorist Attacks as did the celebration with fireworks.

-The only time I remember a cancellation was in 2012, after Hurricane Sandy, and that was because certain parts of the city did not have water.
+The only time I remember a cancellation was in 2012, after the hurricane now known as Super Storm Sandy, and that was because certain parts of the city did not have water.
 Marathon crews were discussing the fact that they could be bringing in all the water needed for participants, but THAT seemed wrong so they decided against it, and I THINK they donated the water to places that had none.

 Also The Five Boro Bike Tour that occurred on May 5th of 2013, went on soon after the bombing at the Boston Marathon, which occurred on April 5th of 2013.

 I participated in The Five Boro Bike Tour that year,

 Be that as it may, I went to this year's NYC Marathon Fireworks event and throughly enjoyed it, but I only walked with my camera and my ID, which is needed for me to access my block during the Marathon, its related events, and also during The Macy's Thanksgiving Parade.

 Normally I walk with backpack where I carry info re the book, Words In Our Beak Volume One, that I helped Cam (my permanent visitor who is a female cardinal) write and publish.

 |HARD-COVER WITH JACKET|